-The limits proposed are set at the same level as for 2011/12, as we set cautious limits at that stage.
+The limits proposed are set at cautious levels and broadly same as for 2012/13.
 When deteriorating financial market conditions give cause for concern, the Council will further restrict its investments to those institutions of higher credit worthiness, and reduce the duration of its investments, to seek to maintain security.

 Investment limits are applied at the point at which new investments are made.
 They are set at cautious levels, allowing for the fact that circumstances may change while investments run their course.
-If the credit rating for a counterparty were to fall while funds were already placed with it, due consideration would then be given as to how the